Anon-Planet/thgtoa/guide.md

 In most cases, if your disk was encrypted with Filevault and you just perform a normal erase, it should be "enough" according to them.
 It is not according to me, so you have no option besides re-installing macOS again and re-encrypt it with Filevault again after re-installing.
 This should perform a "crypto erase" by overwriting your earlier install and encryption.
 This method will be quite slow, unfortunately.

-If you want to do a faster secure erase (or have no time to perform a re-install and re-encryption), you can try using the method described in [Appendix D: Using System Rescue to securely wipe an SSD drive][Appendix D: Using System Rescue to securely wipe an SSD drive.] **(This will not work on M1 Macs)**. **Be careful tho as this will also erase your recovery partition which is needed to reinstall macOS.**
+If you want to do a faster secure erase (or have no time to perform a re-install and re-encryption), you can try using the method described in [Appendix D: Using System Rescue to securely wipe an SSD drive][Appendix D: Using System Rescue to securely wipe an SSD drive:] **(This will not work on M1 Macs)**. **Be careful tho as this will also erase your recovery partition which is needed to reinstall macOS.**

 #### External SSD:

-First please see [Appendix K: Considerations for using external SSD drives]
+First please see [Appendix K: Considerations for using external SSD drives:]

 If your USB controller and USB SSD disk support Trim and ATA secure erase, and if Trim is enabled on the disk by macOS, you can just wipe the whole disk normally and data should not be recoverable on recent disks.